Principal 3-Bundles with Adjusted Connections: Differential cohomology for principal 3-bundles

+We start with an obvious but important remark: \begin{remark} For crossed modules, it is known that there are examples which do not admit an adjustment; see for example the case of $\sfT\sfB_n^{\rm F2}$ discussed in~\cite{Kim:2022opr}.
+It is therefore clear that there are 2-crossed modules for which there is no adjustment.
+As a consequence, not every principal 3-bundle can be endowed with a connection. \end{remark}

-Recall that the unadjusted BRST complex was open, i.e.~the BRST differential only squared to terms proportional to the {\em fake curvatures}\footnote{More generally, the fake curvature forms are all curvature forms except for the top form component.} $F_a$ and $H_a$.
-In the finite case, this translates to two problems: \begin{enumerate} \itemsep-0.2em \item Composability: Two 1-coboundaries should compose to a 1-coboundary up to a 2-coboundary.
-This condition, however, implies a relation on the curvature forms. \item Globularity: A 2-coboundary should relate two 1-coboundaries between the same two cocycles.
-This, however, again only holds up to a relation involving the curvature forms. \end{enumerate} The problems are resolved for fake-flat connections, i.e.~connections with $F_a=0$ and $H_a=0$.
+Next, consider the differential cohomology, but with all maps $\kappa_{1,2,3}$ set to zero.
+In this case, the Chevalley--Eilenberg differential of the BRST Lie 3-algebroid does not close anymore; physicists speak of an ``open'' BRST complex, in which the differential squares to terms proportional to the {\em fake curvatures}\footnote{More generally, the fake curvature forms are all curvature forms except for the top form component.} $F_a$ and $H_a$.
 This is the well-known fake-flatness constraint imposed in many papers, see~\cite{Saemann:2019dsl} and~\cite{Borsten:2024gox} for a discussion.

+In the BRST Lie 3-groupoid, we do not have the expected globularity of 2-morphisms: two 1-morphisms linked by a 2-morphism may have different targets, unless one imposes fake flatness.
 This constraint, however, is unsuitable for many applications.
 For example, many of the string structures such as the explicit example constructed in~\cite{Rist:2022hci}, are not fake flat.
 Also, the differential refinement of the description of topological T-duality in terms of principal 2-bundles only works if this condition is lifted~\cite{Kim:2022opr}.
-More generally, we expect a 3-bundle version of the result of~\cite{Gastel:2018joi,Saemann:2019dsl} which shows that fake-flat connections on principal 2-bundles can locally be gauged to connections on abelian gerbes.
-This is too restrictive, and we stress that the analogue of this statement is not true for principal bundles.
+More generally, we expect a 3-bundle version of the result of~\cite{Gastel:2018joi,Saemann:2019dsl}, which shows that fake-flat connections on principal 2-bundles can locally be gauged to connections on abelian gerbes.
+This is too restrictive, and we stress that the analog of this statement is not true for principal bundles.